Banking in South Africa: People

 Standard Bank has the largest number of employees within the overall group, however, FNB has the highest by far in South Africa.
 Capitec has the most customers, by a significant margin, with almost twice as many as second-place Standard Bank.
 Capitec has 38% of the South African consumers who bank at one of the big five.

 Combined, the "big five" banks account for almost 200,000 jobs (~ 150,000 in SA), and over 64 million banking customers.

-The table below is ranked in descending order, according to total group employees.
+The table below is ranked in descending order, according to total group employees, as at September 2025.